fbpx

 Luxury Spanish styled two storied house and driveway panorama

-A darker, more bold yellow is used here, and the look is pulled off well.
-This is likely due to the designer's choice of white trim.
-The white trim helps separate the bold yellow from the terracotta.
+A darker, more bold yellow is used here, and the look is well-done.
+This is likely due to the designer’s choice of white trim, which helps separate the bold yellow from the terracotta.

 Beautiful modern house